A census of cool core galaxy clusters in IllustrisTNG: Cool-core criteria

 \subsection{Central cooling time}

 Classically, clusters have been defined as CCs if the cooling time of their central region is short compared to the age of the Universe.
 Cooling time is defined as

 where $ n_{\mathrm{i}}$ is the ion number density, $k_{\mathrm{B}}$ is Boltzmann's constant, $T$ is the temperature of the gas and $\Lambda$ is the cooling function, which is a function of temperature and metallicity, $Z$.
 Mimicking observations, we measure the average cooling time inside a 3D aperture of $r<0.012r_{500}$ \citep[e.g.][]{McDonald2013}.
 We define those clusters with a cooling time less than $1\,\mathrm{Gyr}$ as CCs.
-We define our second threshold for those clusters considered as MCCs as $t_{\mathrm{cool}}<7.7\,\mathrm{Gyr}$ to make the definition independent of redshift.
-Observationally, this has a negligible impact on the recovered cooling properties of the clusters \citep{McDonald2013}.
+A common definition of a NCC cluster is that its central cooling time is more than half the age of the Universe, hence at $z=0$ $t_{\mathrm{cool}}\approx7.7\,\mathrm{Gyr}$.
+However, at $z=1$ half the age of the Universe implies a cooling time $t_{\mathrm{cool}}\approx2.9\,\mathrm{Gyr}$.
+Therefore, following \citet{McDonald2013} we set the threshold for clusters to be considered as MCCs to $t_{\mathrm{cool}}<7.7\,\mathrm{Gyr}$ at all redshifts to make the definition independent of redshift. \citet{McDonald2013} tested the impact of the different definitions and found it to negligible.
 Those clusters with $t_{\mathrm{cool}}\geq7.7\,\mathrm{Gyr}$ are defined as NCCs.